developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 * Session Fetch – Tapping this button will retrieve the value from SessionStorage

 ### Inspecting the Code
-When you unzip the contents of the Feature Demo download, you will see the following folders and files:
+When unzipping the contents of the Feature Demo download, the following folders and files appear:

   <img style="padding-left:20px;" src="http://i.imgur.com/rnm2E0R.png" border="10">